Headington: Notable residents

 A number of Oxford academics have lived in Headington over the years.
-They include Lord Krebs, David Marquand, Anthony Kenny, Sir Isaiah Berlin, the historian A. B. Emden, the chemist Dalziel Hammick, Lord Elton, Michael Ernest Sadler, Cyril Bailey, his daughter Mary Creighton Bailey who was born there, and John Johnson (the University Printer).
-Others included the author Elizabeth Bowen, Robert Maxwell and his daughter Ghislaine Maxwell, Lord Nuffield (William Morris), and Anne Diamond, the television presenter and author.
+They include Lord Krebs, David Marquand, Anthony Kenny, Sir Isaiah Berlin, the historian A. B. Emden, the chemist Dalziel Hammick, Lord Elton, Michael Ernest Sadler, Cyril Bailey, his daughter Mary Creighton Bailey who was born there, John Johnson, and J. O. Urmson.
+Others included the author Elizabeth Bowen, Anne Diamond, Robert Maxwell and his daughter Ghislaine Maxwell, and Lord Nuffield (William Morris).